christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

     - What are the use cases of event stores?
     - Which role do event stores play in distributed systems and what are the requirements on them in this context?
     - How to make event stores fault tolerant?
+        - .. we want ... to be still operational... when one node fails...
     - What is replication, and why do we need it?
     - What are the different replication protocols and what are the differences between them?
     - Which protocol fits best and why?
 What are the advantages of this protocol and which are the disadvantages?